jacquelinecarroll/jacquelinecarroll/README.md

         "launch_date, launch_pad, landing_location, turnaround_time, status."
   - The strategy I employed was making sure they stayed pretty consistent in including the information needed so we would know what was returned from what is extracted.
 This helped avoiding confusion in what each program was doing

-### Development tools employed;
+### Development tools employed:
   - I wrote my code using VSCoode
   - To visualize the outputs I just used a command prompt to print each program to a txt file
   - The language used was Python version 3.11
   - Then I used many different libraries including beautifulsoup4, requests, sys, scrapegraphai, datetime, openai

-### Summary of plan
+### Summary of plan:
-  - When developing the functions I kept in consistent along the programs so I would make about 3 in total that were used throughout the different programs
+  - When developing the functions I kept it consistent along the programs so I would make about 3 in total that were used throughout the different programs
       - I had one main function called our_launch_data which was used in my beautiful soup codes.
 It was my main function that took out all the extractions, iterations, and initializations for the code
       - I also used a data_conversion which would return the string to the datetime object
       - My last function was a extract_days function that was used to find the number of days from the turnaround
       - I just used a main function for the ScrapeGraphAi which was similar to my our_launch_data
-### Difficulties / Hurdles
+### Difficulties / Hurdles:
   - My main struggle in this assignment was the using OpenAI
       - I was running into problems with it saying I hit my quota but then when I went into the Open AI it said I had 0 spent usage
       - I put debugging statements to try and figure out the problem however, never was able to fully fix this problem